-There’s no question that social media marketing is an essential ingredient for a successful crowdfunding campaign.
+There’s no question that social media fundraising campaigns work, for nonprofits and crowdfunding projects.
 After all, the definition of the term “crowdfunding” is raising money from the collective to finance a project.
 And considering that almost 3 billion people are on social media, it’s clear there is no faster, easier, and more effective way to reach a large number of potential backers at once.
+Social media for fundraising can include anything from tweets to videos to blogs to photos to interactive, multimedia experiences, but the purpose remains the same no matter which platforms you utilize.
+Your social media fundraising campaigns need to tell a story, and it’s our mission to make that story engaging, compelling, and distinctly yours.

 While including a healthy mix of the top social channels (Instagram, Twitter, YouTube) is key for a well-rounded strategy, there’s actually one that more than any other can truly make or break your campaign effectiveness.